'Vanya and Sonia and Masha and Spike'

 Weston's delightful and satisfying production is largely due to an ensemble of actors that included many faces familiar to area audiences, who allowed Durang's comedy to breathe and make its points at a sometimes measured and sometimes frenetic pace.
+It was a pleasure to spend an evening with them.

 We are first introduced to Vanya and Sonia, still living in the farmhouse they grew up in, and supported financially by their sister, Masha, a famous movie actress.
 Having devoted well over a decade taking care of their aging parents, academics who named their children after characters in plays of Anton Chekov, neither Vanya nor Sonia is able find their own way after their parents' deaths, or for that matter, to even leave the house.

 Enter Masha, in from Hollywood with a much younger and virile man in tow named Spike.
 Masha plans to sell the rambling house that Vanya and Sonia call home and she calls a money pit.
+Sprinkle in a maid named Cassandra who doubles as a seer, and a star-struck young neighbor who catches Spike's eye and Masha's jealous ire, and you have the Durang's recipe for an interesting weekend in the country.

 The playwright gave each of his characters a solo turn and each actor made the most of it.
 Amelia White, recently seen on the Dorset stage in "Boeing, Boeing" and "Barefoot in the Park," literally sparkled in a sequined number that allowed Sonia, for once, to outshine her famous sister at a costume party, and let all know it in no uncertain terms.
 When Sonia's moment arrived, in the form of an invitation from a man she met at the party, White, a seasoned pro, gave this tart-tongued Cinderella a certain grace when Sonia decided to accept the invitation.
 The audience broke into applause.